A fine second baseman

-Al Niemiec played in only 78 big league games but made his presence felt with a landmark court case after the conclusion of World War II.
-Niemiec sued baseball and earned a win that sent ripples throughout the game.
-It is through the lens of the game that his impact is best understood.
+Al Niemiec played in just 78 big league games but made his presence felt throughout the game.
+Niemiec sued baseball in a landmark court case, earning a win that sent ripples throughout the game.

 Niemiec played in 199 minor league contests before getting a September call up to the Red Sox for nine games in 1934.
 He spent the next year back in the bushes before being traded to the Athletics in a package that sent Hall of Fame slugger Jimmie Foxx to Boston.
-Though Niemiec spent the entire season with Philadelphia, it would be his last as a big leaguer.
+Though Niemiec spent most of season with Connie Mack in Philadelphia, it would be his last as a big leaguer.

-When Judge Black of the U.S. District Court for the Western District of Washington handed down his oral ruling, he had harsh words for America’s National Pastime.
+Judge Black of the U.S. District Court for the Western District of Washington handed down his oral ruling.
+He had harsh words for America’s National Pastime.

 “I recognize the seriousness to baseball of having the judge dictate as to its players.
 But since it has been argued and correctly that baseball is the American game, certainly, then baseball ought to bear its share of any burden in being fair to service men.
 There are few institutions in American life which ought to feel a greater obligation.
 If Mr. Niemiec and all the others had failed in their job, there would be no American manager of any baseball if such should be played at the stadium this year.
 If the Nazis permitted baseball, it would not be an exhibition that any of us liked.”

-Navy veteran Lieutenant Al Niemiec dealt the mighty institution of professional baseball a blow, and in the process gave its players a victory in an era when such wins were few and far between.
+Navy veteran Lieutenant Al Niemiec sued to hold the mighty institution of professional baseball accountable.
+In the process he gave its players a rare labor victory in an era when such wins were few and far between.

 To learn more about Al Niemiec, click here.